oskaerik/canvas-editor/README.md

 # canvas-editor

-A library for building &lt;canvas> based editors
+A library for building &lt;canvas&gt; based editors.